nickdnickd/nickdnickd.github.io/content/posts/2022-11-20-Heath-Insurance-Transparency.md

 draft: false
 ---

-## A Song of Charge Books and Actuaries

 Insurance is a simple question with a complicated answer:

 _How can an insurance company pay the minimal amount while still retaining employers as customers?_